vinaykomaravolu/Ary/docs/ary-doc.md

 ### Bitwise Operators

-Here's the updated markdown table for the bitwise operators:

 | Operator Name    | Symbol | Example                            | Description                            |
 |------------------|--------|------------------------------------|----------------------------------------|
 | Bitwise NOT      | ~      | `int a = 5; int b = ~a;`           | Bitwise negation of the operand.       |